-The Max Planck Research Library for the History and Development of Knowledge comprises a number of subseries, among them “Studies,” “Proceedings,” and “Textbooks.”
+The Max Planck Research Library for the History and Development of Knowledge comprises a number of subseries, among them Studies, Proceedings, and Textbooks.
 They present original scientific work submitted under the scholarly responsibility of members of the Scientific Board and their academic peers.
-The research departments of three Max Planck institutes currently support the initiative: the MPI for the History of Science, the Fritz Haber Institute of the MPG, and the MPI for Gravitational Physics (Albert Einstein Institute).
-The publications of the “Studies” series are dedicated to key subjects in the history and development of knowledge, bringing together perspectives from different fields and combining source-based empirical research with theoretically guided approaches.
-The “Proceedings” series presents the results of scientific meetings on current issues and supports, while at the same time offering further cooperation on these issues through an electronic platform with further resources and the possibility for comments and interactions.
-The “Textbooks” volumes are prepared by leading experts in the relevant fields.
+The publications of the Studies series are dedicated to key subjects in the history and development of knowledge, bringing together perspectives from different fields and combining source-based empirical research with theoretically guided approaches.
+The Proceedings series presents the results of scientific meetings on current issues and supports, while at the same time offering further cooperation on these issues through an electronic platform with further resources and the possibility for comments and interactions.
+The Textbooks volumes are prepared by leading experts in the relevant fields.

 Edition Open Sources (EOS) pioneers a new paradigm for publishing historical sources.
 This joint venture of the University of Oklahoma Libraries and the Library of the Max Planck Institute for the History of Science publishes academic editions of primary sources in the history and development of knowledge alongside facsimile reproductions of the original source, transcriptions, and/or translations.
 The sources presented in this series may be rare books, manuscripts, documents, or data that are not readily accessible in libraries and archives.

 In 2021, the project was relocated to the Institute's library where—in cooperation with all departments of the Institute—it will be advanced to create more innovative and inclusive publication solutions for the Digital Humanities.